 Your housing benefit are still being calculated once per year

 Your housing benefit are only adjusted if your income increases or decreases by more than DKK 800 in a month and if this results in your housing benefit changing by more than DKK 200.

-Therefore, your housing benefit will also be calculated once per year.
+Therefore, your housing benefit will also be calculated once per year where all the smaller changes are included.
 Udbetaling Danmark will then send you a letter with a statement of your housing benefit for the entire year.

 If you stop working, this may impact your housing benefit